-In the Law on Coast Guard, passed by Croatian Parliament at the session on 03 October 2007 (Official Gazette No. 109/2007 24 October 2007), in Chapter IV, the Republic of Croatia regulates the scope of work and assignments of the Coast Guard in the "Suppression and Prohibition of Terrorism, International Organized Crime and Proliferation of the Weapons for Mass Destruction", and in Chapter V "Suppression of Piracy and Other Forms of Open Seas Usage for Non-peaceful Purposes".
+In the Law on Coast Guard, passed by Croatian Parliament at the session on 03 October 2007 (Official Gazette No. 125/2019 28 December 2019in Chapter IV, the Republic of Croatia regulates the scope of work and assignments of the Coast Guard in the "Suppression and Prohibition of Terrorism, International Organized Crime and Proliferation of the Weapons for

+Mass Destruction", and in Chapter V "Suppression of Piracy and Other Forms of Open Seas Usage for Non-peaceful Purposes".

 The Government of the Republic of Croatia adopted in year 2009 National Small Arms and Light Weapons Control Strategy and Action Plan.
-In the same period the

-Government of the Republic of Croatia established the inter-ministerial National Authority coordinated by the MFEA with a responsibility for ensuring effective implementation of above mentioned documents.
+In the same period the Government of the Republic of Croatia established the inter-ministerial National Authority coordinated by the MFEA with a responsibility for ensuring effective implementation of above mentioned documents.

 The close link between terrorism and other forms of criminal activities has always been in the focus of all counter-terrorism strategies and effective measures.
 Since the main prerequisite for the preparation of terrorist actions is the accumulation of financial means, it is obvious why it must be dealt with the outmost vigorousness and resolve.
 To this end, a careful consideration must also be given to the full protection of human rights, especially to the right of personal privacy.

-For this reason, the Republic of Croatia attaches great importance to the legal basis for the prevention of financing terrorism, which, in addition to being contained in several international agreements, is also contained in the Criminal Code, the Anti-Money Laundering and Terrorist Financing Act, the Banking Act, the National Payment System Act, the Foreign Exchange Act, and the Act on Seizure.
+For this reason, the Republic of Croatia attaches great importance to the legal basis for the prevention of terrorism financing, which, in addition to being contained in several international agreements is an integral part of national legislation as well.